s41m0n/CooperativeEditor/README.md

 # CooperativeEditor

 *System and Device Programming project* - Cooperative multiuser editor.

-The aim of this project is to implement, using client-server architecture, a cooperative editor thanks to many user can work on the same file.
+The aim of this project is to implement, using client-server architecture, a C++ cooperative editor thanks to many user can work on the same file.

+## Dependencies

+The following libraries need to be installed in your system:

+* spdlog
+* qt

-## Installation
+## Automatic libraries installation

 If you do not want to manually download all dependencies, you can download `conan` which is a very powerful Dependency Manager Python module.